dcoy/Learning-Python/dataStructures/README.md

 Tuples are used to hold together multiple objects.
 Tuples are similar to lists, but not as extensive as lists are.
 Tuples are *immutable*, meaning they cannot be modified.
 Tuples are defined by specifying items separated by commas within an option pair of parentheses, `()`.
 Run `help(tuple)` to display all properties of the tuple data type.

 #### Dictionary

+A *dictionary* is similar to an address-book where contacts are listed by their name and associated with an address, phone number, etc.  The *keys* are the names of the individuals/businesses and the *values* are the details associated with those individuals/businesses.

+Keys can only be immutable objects(like strings), however, values can be immutable and mutable objects(strings and integers).
+Key-value pairs are specified in a dictionary in this manner: `dict = {key1: value1, key2: value2}`.
+Key-value pairs in a dictionary are not ordered in any specific manner.
+If the intention is to have a specific order, the data must be sorted prior to adding them to a dictionary.
+Run `help(dict)` to display all properties of the tuple data type.